Shippies-org/easyjournal-py/README.md

 ![EasyJournal Logo](generated-icon.png)

+## EasyJournal: A Practical Publishing Experiment

+EasyJournal was created as an experimental publishing platform built by a publishing expert (with a bit of AI help and no engineers involved).
+It's designed to get your journal online quickly—in a very short time—without any headaches or heavy costs.

+To be clear, the underlying code isn't perfect—it's an experimental prototype, not industrial-strength software.
+But it works, and it's free for anyone who wants to try it out.

+### What I've learned:
+AI can accelerate the initial build dramatically.
+However, turning AI-generated prototypes into scalable, robust software still requires traditional engineering expertise.

+For more information see https://robotscooking.com

+---

 A sophisticated academic journal submission platform leveraging intelligent technology to optimize the research publication workflow.

 ## Repository Information